 New full-time undergraduate students will be billed a mandatory orientation fee and a technology fee.
 Seniors and graduating Graduate students will be billed a mandatory Graduation Fee.
 Late payment fees will be charged as required and other miscellaneous departmental charges mentioned above may be added to the billing statement during a semester.
 Nursing and medical imaging majors will be billed for other miscellaneous charges per the School of Nursing.

 Please read further for student health insurance charges.

 The miscellaneous charges listed below will appear on your bill only if they apply.
 The Student Accounts Office places these charges on your bill at the request of the respective department.
 If you have a question regarding these charges you must contact the originating department directly.

-A student who wishes to withdraw from a class or program should follow the process identified below.
+A student who wishes to withdraw from a class or program should contact the Registrar's Office.

-Students will be refunded paid tuition based on the number of classes attended.
+Students will be refunded based on the drop/withdrawal date provided by the Registrar's Office.
 Refunds will be delayed for any student who has not properly withdrawn.
 A student is responsible for any charges due to the university that have not been paid at the time of withdrawal.
 Any scheduled refunds to be remitted to a student will first be applied to unpaid institutional charges, if applicable.

-Please note if you do not select a preference you will receive a paper check in the mail.
+Students can update their refund preference through the Hub > Student Finance > Helpful Links > Update Refund Preference.
+Please note: if you do not select a preference, you will receive a paper check in the mail.

 Massachusetts law requires all students in Massachusetts to carry health insurance either on their family’s plan or their own plan, or through a student insurance plan offered by Regis College.
-All undergraduate students taking nine (9) credits or more and all graduate students taking 6.75 credits or more must either demonstrate proof of comparable health insurance coverage or purchase a Qualifying Student Health Insurance Plan through their institution of higher education.
+All undergraduate students taking nine (9) credits or more and all on-campus graduate students taking 6.75 credits or more must either demonstrate proof of comparable health insurance coverage or purchase a Student Health Insurance Plan through Regis.